 Supports Multi-Factor Authentication (MFA).
 Azure MFA helps safeguard access to data and applications with a range of verification options: phone call, text message, smart cards with pin, or mobile app notification.
 Interactive MFA with Azure AD can result in a pop-up dialog box for validation.

-SSDT connects to Azure Analysis Services by using Active Directory Universal Authentication with MFA support.
-Users are prompted to sign in to Azure on the first deployment by using their organizational ID (email).
+Visual Studio connects to Azure Analysis Services by using Active Directory Universal Authentication with MFA support.
+Users are prompted to sign in to Azure on the first deployment.
 Users must sign in to Azure with an account with server administrator permissions on the server they are deploying to.
 When signing in to Azure the first time, a token is assigned.
-SSDT caches the token in-memory for future reconnects.
+The token is cached in-memory for future reconnects.

 Power BI Desktop

 Power BI Desktop connects to Azure Analysis Services using Active Directory Universal Authentication with MFA support.
-Users are prompted to sign in to Azure on the first connection by using their organizational ID (email).
+Users are prompted to sign in to Azure on the first connection.
 Users must sign in to Azure with an account that is included in a server administrator or database role.